Taking the Train – Rinko Bags

 Airplanes

-Both JAL and ANA will take bicycles in rinko bags as luggage free of charge.
+Each airline has their own rules but both JAL and ANA will take bicycles in rinko bags as luggage free of charge.

 While it can be nerve racking to trust a bicycle to an airline at a big airport in Japan, this author has done so mulitple times without issue and even with significant searching has not found a single case where a bicycle was significantly damaged by airline staff in Japan.